Malmö

 A young man holds up a large printed sheet with typography on it.

-choice of languages
+Choice of languages

 considering the culturally and linguistically diverse nature of our collective, we had the idea early on to render the statement in multiple languages.
 Much of the work of stuttering pride and other stuttering-affirming activism is mainly english-speaking, so it was important to us that the billboard spoke to a global audience. we decided to go for the three most widely-spoken languages in New York, to complement the three kinds of stuttering.
-We worked with translators and a chinese typographic consultant to ensure the statement worked in each language.
+We worked with translators and a Mandarin typographic consultant to ensure the statement worked in each language.
 We also used this as an opportunity to make the statement appear slightly differently in each language, to reflect the variable and shifting nature of stuttering itself.

 Spanish